Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 10.5 Accreditation & Markings: All Goods and/or Services which are classified by Standards Australia must be accredited to the relevant standard and carry the current Standards Australia mark or watermark and license number.
 Goods must also be marked with Supplier identification.

-10.6 Consumer Guarantees: Where the Purchaser onsells the Goods to a consumer, the Supplier will be liable for all claims, costs, losses or damages that the Purchaser may be responsible for to the consumer under applicable consumer guarantees law in respect of those Goods.
+10.6 Consumer Guarantees: Where the Purchaser on sells the Goods to a consumer, the Supplier will be liable for all claims, costs, losses or damages that the Purchaser may be responsible for to the consumer under the Australian Consumer Law in respect of those Goods where the Supplier would have the same, or similar, liability under the Australian Consumer Law to:

 10.7 No limitation: The warranties provided in clauses 10.1, 10.2 and 10.3 are in addition to any obligations that the Supplier owes to the Purchaser that are implied by law, trade, usage or otherwise.
 The provisions of this clause 10 will survive termination of the Order and/or Contract, howsoever arising.